awsdocs/amazon-rds-user-guide/doc_source/mysql_rds_set_external_master_with_auto_position.md

 The master user must run the `mysql.rds_set_external_master_with_auto_position` procedure\.
 This procedure must be run on the MySQL DB instance to be configured as the read replica of a MySQL instance running external to Amazon RDS\.

-For RDS for MySQL 5\.7, this procedure is supported for MySQL 5\.7\.23 and later MySQL 5\.7 versions\.
-This procedure is not supported for RDS for MySQL 5\.6 or 8\.0\.
+For RDS for MySQL 5\.7, this procedure is supported for MySQL 5\.7\.23 and higher MySQL 5\.7 versions, and RDS for MySQL 8\.0\.26 and higher 8\.0 versions\.
+This procedure isn't supported for RDS for MySQL 5\.6\.

 Before you run `mysql.rds_set_external_master_with_auto_position`, you must configure the instance of MySQL running external to Amazon RDS to be a source database instance\.
 To connect to the MySQL instance running external to Amazon RDS, you must specify values for `replication_user_name` and `replication_user_password`\.
 These values must indicate a replication user that has `REPLICATION CLIENT` and `REPLICATION SLAVE` permissions on the external instance of MySQL\.